 - Satisfactory completion of Occupational Health Check

-- Satisfactory completion of an Enhanced Disclosure from the Disclosure and Barring Service (DBS).
+- Satisfactory completion of an Enhanced Disclosure from the Disclosure and Barring Service (DBS) (formerly the Criminal Records Bureau (CRB)).

 When you choose Paramedic Science in your UCAS application, you will be asked an additional question regarding criminal convictions.
 Here you must declare all spent and unspent criminal convictions including (but not limited to) cautions, reprimands, final warnings, bind over orders or similar and details of any minor offences, fixed penalty notices, penalty notices for disorder, ASBOs or VOOs.